reinhardliess/rest-api-school/README.md

 - Runs app via nodemon in inspect mode for debugging in Visual Studio Code or Google Chrome

 The environment variable `RESTAPI_DB` must be set to the SQLITE database `./fsjstd-restapi.db`.
-This is already configured in `nodemon.json` for development purposes.
+This is already configured in `nodemon.json` for nodemon setups.

 ## REST API Endpoints